matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ```

 - Reactive Programming is a useful implementation technique.
-- Reactive Programming focuses on non-blocking asynchronous execution - a key characteristics of Reactive Systems.
+- Reactive Programming focuses on non-blocking asynchronous execution - a key characteristic of Reactive Systems.
 - Reactive Programming is just one tool in building Reactive Systems.

 ### Reactive Programming